Today I'm going to bring novellas and novels into the equation, as well as a few other items. All my price suggestions below are for ebooks.

 That being said, I'm not going to do it.
 This is my personal feeling and I don't begrudge anyone else from doing it.
 There are plenty of horror authors in the top 100 who don't do them.
 This year, I plan on getting on that list.
 I have plenty of novels, novellas, shorts, collections and such to get out.
 Last year I got as low as 101 without any single stand-alones.
 My novels will boost me up.

 Again, my friends, I am not bragging.
-I spin a pretty good tale and make certain I employ editors.
-Usually three for each book.
+I spin a pretty good tale and make certain I employ an editor.
 Adjust your attitude cap and say, "If Blaze can do it, I can."

 See you in the top 100!